-My name is Jay.
-I am an Australian wanderer, photographer, travel guide, and digital nomad specializing in India.
-You may know me as the creator of the international photography project so i asked them to smile, which explores the smiles of strangers.
+My name is Jay Weinstein.
+I am a wanderer, photographer, travel guide, and digital nomad specializing in India.
+You may know me as the creator of the global photography project so i asked them to smile, which explores the smiles of strangers.
 I am honored to have been interviewed in dozens of languages and featured in Better Photography Magazine, The Times of India, Hindustan Times, Huffington Post, Homegrown, Buzzfeed, Design Taxi, The Daily Mail, Bento, and National Geographic Online.

 I first moved to India aged three, and spent the next twelve years living with my family, surrounded by colorful and vibrant villages in Vrindavan, Uttar Pradesh.
 I also learned to speak Hindi fluently.

 I think those formative years inform much of my photography, as I continue to be enthralled by the simple, colorful, historical and deeply spiritual layers of this complex culture.
 I try to carry that same mood of exploration to every country I visit.

 After returning to Australia to complete my education, in 2004 I moved to Mumbai to become an actor.
 Somehow I then shifted into film production and advertising.
 Travel gradually took over my life as I once again began exploring India and her neighbors while honing my photography skills.
 From the vast snow capped Himalayan mountain ranges of Nepal to the palaces of romantic Rajasthan, I wandered.
 From the rural villages and paddy fiends of West Bengal to the beaches of beautiful Sri Lanka, I have seen and digitally captured them all.